garciaml/Autism-3D-CNN-brain-sMRI/README.md

 ### Citation
-When using our code, please include the following citation:
+When using our code or pipeline, please include the following citation:

 ***Towards 3D Deep Learning for neuropsychiatry: predicting Autism diagnosis using an interpretable Deep Learning pipeline applied to minimally processed structural MRI data*, Melanie Garcia, Clare Kelly**. medRxiv 2022.10.18.22281196; doi: https://doi.org/10.1101/2022.10.18.22281196

+The abstract *Towards building an interpretable predictive tool for ASD with 3D Convolutional Neural Networks*, Mélanie Garcia, Clare Kelly was introduced at the conference the Organization for Human Brain Mapping 2022 held in Glasgow in June 2022.